 Dr. Milunsky is the Co-Director of the Center for Human Genetics, Inc., the Director of Clinical Genetics, and Senior Director of Molecular Genetics.
 He discovered the gene that causes the Branchio-Oculo-Facial syndrome and found that mutations in the gene FGF10 can cause Lacrimo-Auriculo-Dental-Digital syndrome.
 He has received NIH funding for his studies on Waardenburg and Kabuki syndromes.
 He is the co-editor of the 6th edition of the major reference text Genetic Disorders and the Fetus: Diagnosis, Prevention, and Treatment.

-His research interests include the genetic etiology of syndromic and non-syndromic hearing loss, as well as mental retardation/multiple congenital anomaly syndromes.
+His research interests include the genetic etiology of syndromic and non-syndromic hearing loss, as well as intellectual disability/multiple congenital anomaly syndromes.
 He is an elected member of the Society for Pediatric Research and Fellow of the American College of Medical Genetics.

 His clinical expertise includes evaluation of individuals with developmental disorders/autism and those with connective tissue disorders such as Ehlers-Danlos syndrome.
 He has been voted by his peers as one of the Top Doctors in Genetics in Boston in 2011, 2014, and 2015.